 - If more than 15 minutes elapse, your device exits recovery mode automatically.
 Try to force restart again.

-If you are experiencing this iPhone black screen bug, troubleshoot with these tips:
+If you can access your iPhone at times, troubleshoot with these tips:

 - Sometimes enabling Siri fixes this problem.
 If Siri is disabled, go to Settings > Siri & Search and turn Siri on